MET-OM/dnora/docs/index.rst

   * create a high-resolution grid using open-access bathymetry/topography datasets,
   * prepare the boundary conditions (NORA3, WAM4-operational wave model at MET Norway, available in https://thredds.met.no/thredds/catalog.html) for the spectral models (SWAN, WW3)
   * prepare the wind (NORA3, WAM4) forcing for the spectral models
-  * create input parameter files (e.g., .swn, .inp, .sws) for the spectral and phase-resolving models (SWAN, WW3, SWASH, HOS-ocean)
+  * create input parameter files for the spectral and phase-resolving models (SWAN, WW3, SWASH, HOS-ocean, REEF3D::FNPF)
   * run the wave models

 Installing **dnora**